brainstem-org/brainstem_support/docs/datamodel/stem/cohort.md

 | `Description` | A text description of the cohort, providing additional context and information.
 Pictures can be uploaded and inserted. |
 | `Tags` | Tags for the cohort.
 Great for organizational purposes, quick labeling, and filtering. |

-## Submission form

-The cohort submission form consists of two parts:
-1. First part: Fill in the required fields, including the project and initial subject selection.
-2. Second part: After clicking "Create and continue," you can edit all fields of the cohort entry.

 ## Permissions

 Cohorts inherit permissions from their associated project.
 You can only add subjects to the cohort that are part of the same project.